in27sung/world-happiness/README.md

 ## Overview

-This project investigates the relationship between countries' happiness scores and key economic and social indicators.
-It specifically addresses data preprocessing challenges, including missing value treatment and data quality issues, to build reliable insights.
-The final output includes exploratory data analysis, data cleaning, modeling, and a summary of findings.
+This project aims to explore and quantify the complex relationship between national happiness and measurable economic and social indicators.
+Motivated by the question of what truly drives well-being at a national scale, it seeks to go beyond surface-level economic metrics by incorporating multidimensional data.

+This project includes a deeper investigation into data biases, missing values, and overlooked non-economic factors.
+Initial findings revealed a strong dependency on GDP in predictive models, often leading to systematic underestimation of happiness in low-income countries.

+The project addresses real-world data challenges—including cross-source integration, inconsistent formatting, and missing values—through rigorous preprocessing and feature engineering.
+It includes complete workflows for data acquisition, cleaning, exploratory analysis, regression modelling, and model interpretation.
+The ultimate goal is to produce not only accurate predictions, but also actionable insights into how diverse indicators shape national happiness.

 ## Objectives